refinedev/refine/documentation/docs/api-reference/core/hooks/useForm.md

 `action: "edit"` is used for editing an existing record.
 It requires the `id` for determining the record to edit.
 By default, it uses the `id` from the route.
 It can be changed with the `setId` function or `id` property.

-It fetches the record data according to the `id` with [`useCreate`](/api-reference/core/hooks/data/useOne/) and returns the `queryResult` for you to fill the form.
+It fetches the record data according to the `id` with[`useOne`](/docs/api-reference/core/hooks/data/useOne/) and returns the `queryResult` for you to fill the form.
 After the form is submitted, it updates the record with [`useUpdate`](/api-reference/core/hooks/data/useUpdate.md).

 In the following example, we'll show how to use `useForm` with `action: "edit"`.
 You can go to edit page by clicking on the edit button in the list page.